Del-Tango/BlueCipher/README.md

     [ Ex ]: 10-7-23,11-12-8,...

-[ **NOTE** ]: The <character> segment of the code can be anything at that coordinate in the keytext file, case sensitive and including whitespaces for a more accurate transimition.
+[ **NOTE** ]: The <character> segment of the code can be (almost) anything at that coordinate in the keytext file (commas are not taken into account).
+That includes case sensitive letters, numbers, special characters and whitespaces for a more accurate transmission.

 BlueCipher automates the decryption of ciphertext or encryption of cleartext from both a CLI menu and using input/output files on the basis of a auto-generated keytext file created by concatonating chapter files in a order dictated by the keycode.